ksamaarora/ksamaarora.github.io/_posts/2023-12-23-How-to-Deploy-Machine-Learning-Models.md

 **How to Deploy Machine Learning Models with Azure Machine Learning**

 With machine learning gaining popularity, many businesses are adding machine learning models to existing systems.
 Model deployment integrates a machine learning model into a production environment.
 If done well, this empowers businesses to make data-driven decisions in weeks.
-Knowledge of efficient model deployment is an essential skill for competitive data scientists.
+Knowledge of efficient model deployment is an essential skill for competitive data scientists

 ### Contents